 Add Favorite Websites & Bookmarks to the iOS Home Screen

 Have a favorite website that you read on your iPhone, iPad, or iPod touch and perhaps you’d like to have faster access to it?
 You’re probably reading it this very minute, right?
-Of course you are, but rather than launching Safari first and then going to a web page, you can add this website or any other as a homescreen bookmark that is instantly accessible from iOS with just a tap.
+Of course you are, but rather than launching Safari first and then going to a web page, you can add this website or any other as a homescreen bookmark, making it instantly accessible from iOS with just a tap.

 Setting up quick access to websites with a homescreen icon bookmark is super easy, this makes the website accessible right from the home screen just like an app would be, simply tapping the icon launches the webpage.

 - Open Safari from an iPad, iPhone, or iPod touch and go to the website you want to bookmark